Teacher training

 Jesus was an outstanding teacher.
 And at its Teacher Training College, Solidarity with South Sudan prepares primary school teachers to follow His example.
 The Solidarity Teacher Training College (STTC) compound is an oasis of tranquillity and hard work.
 The College buildings include six classrooms, offices for the College Principal and tutors, a well-stocked library and modern computer laboratory, and a semi-outdoor assembly area.

-The Solidarity community at Yambio, the capital of Western Equatoria State, is international and inter-congregational, composed of men and women religious from different countries.
-All community members tutor at the College and they are accompanied by lay volunteers including tutors from South Sudan and other African countries.
+The community at the Solidarity Teacher Training College (STTC) in Yambio, the capital of the State of Western Equatoria, is international and inter-congregational, composed of religious men and women from different countries.
+All community members are tutored at the College and are accompanied by lay volunteers including tutors from South Sudan and other African countries.

-The STTC offers different courses in accordance with the needs of students-teachers.
+The STTC offers several courses in tune with the needs of the student-teachers.

-The Pre-service course is for young students who aspire to become primary school teachers.
-It is a two-year course at the College that offers accommodation and dining facilities, as well as laundry and recreation areas.
-The tutors’ Community House and the College Chapel are inside the compound, which is surrounded by a security wall with a guard house at the gate.
+The Preservice Programme is for young students who aspire to become primary school teachers.
+It is a two-year course at the College which, in addition to tuition, offers board and lodging, as well as a laundry and various recreational areas.
+The tutors’ Community House and the College Chapel are located within the complex, which is surrounded by a security wall with a gate guard.

-Furthermore, a new one-year degree programme was launched in July 2022, which will further elevate the qualification of the STTC diploma.
-The programme started with a class of 15 students and welcomes both STTC graduates and teachers from other educational institutions with equivalent certification.
+Finally, July 2022 saw the launch of the Diploma Programme, a new one-year degree programme, which further enhances the qualification of the STTC diploma and welcomes both STTC graduates and teachers from other educational institutions with equivalent certification.

 MARK 6:2